Hello! Click on one of our members below to chat on Whatsapp

 Find the detailed information here!

 The Santa Cruz Trek is one of the most picturesque in the Huaraz region.
 It takes you through stunning scenery that looks like its straight out of Lord of the Rings.
 You climb up bold stones, through the clouds in snow-capped mountain tops.
-Passing cascading waterfall, turquoise lagoons and gushing streams. the hike ends with a welcomed tropical climate and lush vegetation.
+Passing cascading waterfall, turquoise lagoons and gushing streams.
+The hike ends with a welcomed tropical climate and lush vegetation.

 Everything you need to book a trekking in Peru